SixStringsCoder/Shelfio/docs/proposal.md

 ### Further Work
+- - Allow ability to embed a collection in another webpage

 - Add dropdown on Collection form for sub-categories of collections with specific fields relevant to common collectibles (books, instruments, stamps, comics, etc.).
 This can help remove irrelevant fields and blank fields.